Indivicivet/StateSpaceGridLib/readme.md

 * `data_y`

    A list of state values for the y axis.
-The length of this list is expected to be the same as for the x axis.
+The length of this list is expected to be the same as for the x data.
 * `data_t`

    Time data: a list of length 1 longer than the x or y data, specifying the start time of each event in the data_x/data_y lists as well as the end point of the final event.